 You might think you’re just working out at home, so why wear anything special?
 Think again.

 “Gearing up in clothing that’s designed for you to work out is one of the most powerful reminders to get into your fitness practice,” said Tara Mackey, health expert, author of “Cured By Nature” and founder of The Organic Life blog.
 “When I was first starting to change my exercise habits, I simply left my workout clothes and running shoes out by my bed the night before.
 This becomes an automatic reminder to make fitness a priority — first thing in the morning.”

-No matter what kind of workouts you prefer, it’s wise to stock up on a few essentials should you decide to branch out.
-A good place to start is with an all-in-one kit like the FitKit — Total Fitness in a Kit.
-This kit contains essentials like resistance bands, a door anchor and a jump rope.
-It’s also weighs only 2 pounds so it’s good for travel.
+No matter what kind of workouts you prefer, it’s wise to stock up on a few essential workout equipment items.
+A good place to start is with an all-in-one kit like the FitKit Pro.
+This kit contains must-haves like resistance bands, a door anchor, and a jump rope.
+It also weighs only 2 pounds so it’s good for travel (whenever we do that again).
 It includes fitness cards to help get you started and you’ll have access to a library of more than 250 exercises.
-For more workout options, check out YouTube, where you’ll find hundreds — if not thousands — of free fitness videos of any style, length or discipline you can imagine.

 On those days that you’re super motivated, go hard, but take good care of yourself.
 When I feel sore after a workout, I like to use the CBD MD Freeze roller in 1500 mg or the Recover cream in 1500 mg.
 If I have time, a long soak in one of their amazing bath bombs is my favorite way to recuperate.
 If CBD isn’t your thing, try the Procure Epsom Salt Rub.
 I also strongly recommend a heating pad.